CSchoel/arbitrary-but-fixed/_drafts/latex-alternatives-versions.md

     It is the default choice for all major Linux distributions.
     Although TeX Live includes it's own package manager `tlmgr`, it is highly recommended to let the package manager of your Linux distribution handle the selection and update of packages, because the different managers will not play nice together.
     There are usually a lot of packages named `texlive-something` from which you need to select what you want.
-    This can be a bit difficult, since you have to find out in which Tex Live package actually contains the LaTeX package that you currently want to install.
+    This can be a bit difficult, since you have to find out in which TeX Live package actually contains the LaTeX package that you currently want to install.
     From my experience this means that most users will just install `texlive-full`, giving them access to all LaTeX packages on [CTAN](https://ctan.org/) with the downside of having to install some 5 GB of LaTeX code, Fonts and binaries.
     Thankfully, on ArchLinux you can get that down to around 1.8 GB with the `texlive-most` package that should also contain everything you will probably ever need.
 * [MacTeX](http://www.tug.org/mactex/) contains a TeX Live system for macOS as well as some other Mac-specific utilities.